HugoBlox/theme-research-group/content/authors/adam-howes/_index.md

 - Alumni
 ---

-I completed my PhD in Modern Statistics and Statistical Machine Learning with Seth Flaxman and Jeff Eaton in 2023.
+I completed my PhD in Modern Statistics and Statistical Machine Learning at Imperial College London with Seth Flaxman and Jeffrey Imai-Eaton in 2023.
-Please see my personal website for information about my current activities.
+See my personal website for information about my current activities.